-In collaboration with the University of Cambridge, Africa’s Voices will conduct research into the socio-cultural factors related to the prevention of the Zika virus in Lusophone African countries, with funding from The Wellcome Trust and the UK Department of International Development (DFID).
-In parallel, we will be evaluating our interactive radio approach – which is a communication intervention in itself, as well as a data gathering channel – for rapid deployment in epidemics and health crises.
+In collaboration with the University of Cambridge, Africa’s Voices is conducting research into the socio-cultural factors related to the prevention of the vector-borne diseases, with funding from The Wellcome Trust and the UK Department of International Development (DFID).
+In parallel, we are evaluating our interactive radio approach – a communication intervention and a data gathering channel – for rapid deployment in epidemics and health crises.

 In the wake of the 2014-2015 Ebola crisis in West Africa, the challenges of public health communications and data collection during emergencies have been laid bare.
 Top-down public health messaging is rarely – if ever – effective on its own at changing practices of at-risk populations.
 Instead, messaging needs to be inclusive, rooted in community beliefs and attitudes and aligned with everyday lives of the target audiences.
 Furthermore, public health data must be collected, analysed and used to inform policy.

-In partnership with Cambridge’s Centre of Governance and Human Rights (CGHR), we aim to deploy and concurrently evaluate the value added of integrating ‘real-time’ data with health communication interventions (and subsequent monitoring of efficacy) for future epidemics in African country contexts.
-With a focus on evaluation, we will conduct a ‘live’ deployment of an interactive radio, SMS, instant messaging and social media project in Cape Verde where there was a Zika outbreak in 2015, and scale it up to Mozambique — a more challenging African context due to population disbursement, rural character, and its diverse socio-linguistically landscape.
+In partnership with Cambridge’s Centre of Governance and Human Rights (CGHR), we are deploying and concurrently evaluating the value-add of integrating ‘real-time’ data with health communication interventions (and subsequent monitoring of efficacy) for future epidemics in African country contexts.
+With a focus on evaluation, we are conducting a ‘live’ deployment of an interactive radio, SMS, instant messaging and social media project in Cape Verde and Somalia.

 - What is the reach, reliability and scalability of a method that uses local language radio and messaging (SMS/Instant Messaging/social media) as a two-way communications platform for rapid citizen-generated data concerning socio-cultural beliefs of at risk populations in the contexts of epidemics and health crises?